litvem/ASL_Tramslator/README.md

 The application is deployed on Kubernetes engine on Google cloud.
 To access the website follow this link: http://34.140.181.224:80

-The admin account credentials:
+The **admin account** credentials:
-- Usename: admin
+- <ins>Usename:</ins> admin
-- Password: winter2024
+- <ins>Password:</ins> winter2024

 In case by the time you are testing this, the website is down for running out of free credits we have from Google cloud, [here](https://www.youtube.com/watch?v=MaJpswi22UE) we provide you a video of the website deployed so that you can see the functionality.
 Note that the website is on a HTTP protocol, is not considered safe for your browser.
 Hence, the the browser will not allow you to use your camera and consequently not the live translation functionality.
 However, these workarounds might work on allowing the website to use your camera.
-The instructions below are provided only for Google Chrome browser:
+The instructions below are provided <ins>only</ins> for Google Chrome browser:
-1. Go to: chrome://flags/#unsafely-treat-insecure-origin-as-secure
+1. Go to: **chrome://flags/#unsafely-treat-insecure-origin-as-secure**
 2. Enable Insecure origins treated as secure
 3. Add the addresses for which you want to ignore this policy: http://34.140.181.224/live/
-4. Restart chrome
+4. Restart Chrome

 For that the following steps have been taken.
 Note that the required files and correct project structure is in "cloud-deployment" branch.